 About

-I am a National Geographic Explorer and Senior Research Scientist currently working in the lab of Dr David G Bourne at James Cook University in Townsville Australia.
+I am a National Geographic Explorer and Senior Research Scientist currently working in the lab of Professor David G Bourne at James Cook University in Townsville Australia.

 My research focuses on coral biology, reef ecology, and adaptation to climate change.
 Using a mixed-methods approach, I investigate the interactions between reef taxa from the cellular to the ecosystem level.
 My work uses a range of techniques including molecular biology and genomics, microbial ecology, physiology, macro-ecology, field- and lab-based experiments to understand the relationships between species.